Frosthaven/yank-system-ops.nvim/README.md

 <details>
     <summary>Paste zip file path contents into current directory</summary>
-If you have previously yanked a compressed file/folder, you can paste it into the current buffer using this hotkey.
+If you have used the previous feature to yank a zip file path, you can paste it into the current buffer using this hotkey.
 The compressed file/folder will be extracted into the current buffer's directory.

 _Example keymap:_